Page 268

 By Jack Joseph Smith

-My Son My son, young and unbent, has a trade, proud and placed Tooled from his Grandfather's garage, nuts and bolts, grass roots, there the beginning, toward his vision My younger son has a craft, planed and put up to the top; honed hard with his hands since he was six, up with the grit
+My Son My son, young and unbent; has a trade, proud and placed Tooled from his Grandfather's garage, nuts and bolts, grass roots; there's the beginning, toward his vision My young son has a craft,, planed and put up to the top; honed hard with his hands since he was six, up with the grit Catastrophe makes mask of his life on cliffs and The cause of his hurt he looked back, a Cherokee; struck with a birth in adventure. good through the middle of life..the bank-owners;

 Original Scan